vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az.md

 - **VM Class in vSphere with Tanzu**: A VM class is a template that defines CPU, memory, and reservations for VMs.
 VM classes are used for VM deployment in a Supervisor Namespace.
 VM classes can be used by standalone VMs that run in a Supervisor Namespace, and by VMs hosting a Tanzu Kubernetes cluster.
 VM Classes in a vSphere with Tanzu are broadly categorized into the following two groups:

-  - **Guaranteed**: Thhis class fully reserves its configured resources.
+  - **Guaranteed**: This class fully reserves its configured resources.
   - **Best-effort**: This class allows to be overcommitted.

   vSphere with Tanzu offers several default VM classes.
 You can either use the default VM classes, or create custom VM classes based on your application's requirements.
 The following screenshot shows the default VM classes that are available in vSphere with Tanzu.